Brandi Glanville Gets Support From Charlie Sheen’s Ex-Fiancee, Brett Rossi, In Denise Richards Affair Drama

 Real Housewives of Beverly Hills alum Brandi Glanville is receiving support from an unlikely source in the Denise Richards affair drama.
 After Denise accused her former friend of lying about their alleged overnight hookup, Brandi got some backup from Charlie Sheen’s former fiancée, Brett Rossi.

-The link was to a Celeb magazine interview with Charlie Sheen’s former fiancée Brett, in which she alleged that Denise has hooked up with women in the past.
+The link was to a Celeb magazine interview with Charlie Sheen’s former fiancée Brett in which she alleged that Denise hooked up with women in the past.

 “I absolutely believe Brandi,” Brett told the magazine.
-“I know this because I’ve seen photos of Denise sleeping with another woman, so I know [she] likes women as well as men.”
+“I know this because I’ve seen photos of Denise sleeping with another woman, so I know Denise likes women as well as men.”

 She went on to speculate that the Bold and the Beautiful star is lying about her past to protect her image.